skojaku/snakemake-skill/README.md

 All file path constants are `UPPER_CASE` and built with `j()` (alias for `os.path.join`).
 When a path depends on parameters, use `to_paramspace().wildcard_pattern` to generate the wildcard portion of the filename.
 This keeps parameterized paths consistent and parseable, e.g., `model_dim~64_lr~0.001.pt`, without ever hand-building `key~value` strings.

 Parameters are defined as plain Python dicts where every value is a list, even single values like `{"dim": [64]}`. `to_paramspace()` takes the Cartesian product, so adding a new parameter or value to the dict automatically generates all combinations.
-No other code changes needed.

-Rules always use named inputs and outputs (not positional), so scripts access them by name like `snakemake.input["net_file"]`.
+Rules always use named inputs and outputs (not positional), so scripts access them by `snakemake.input["net_file"]`.
 Wildcard values are forwarded to scripts via `params:` with lambdas, e.g., `dim = lambda wildcards: wildcards.dim`.
 Each `.smk` file defines an aggregation rule that collects all its outputs, and the main `rule all:` references these via `rules.stage_all.input`.

 Scripts are written in dual-mode: they read from `snakemake.input` / `snakemake.params` when run in the pipeline, and fall back to hardcoded paths in an `else` block for interactive development and testing.
 This way you can iterate on a script in a notebook or terminal without running the full pipeline.